Jeffrey W. Johnson: Early life and education

 Jeffrey Johnson was born in Columbia, South Carolina.
 He attended Francis Bradley Elementary School and A.C.
 Flora High School, at which he was a member of a two-man debate team that won the South Carolina Debate Team Championship in 1977.
 He graduated as valedictorian (first honors) from A.C.
 Flora in 1978.

 He attended Duke University on full scholarship as an Angier Biddle Duke Scholar and graduated in 1982 with honors.
 He double majored in political science and history, and studied Politics, Philosophy, and Economics at Oxford University in Oxford, England.
-He was President of his graduating class at Duke and received the President Terry Sanford Senior Leadership Award.
+He was president of his graduating class at Duke and received the President Terry Sanford Senior Leadership Award.
 He maintains close ties to his alma mater.
 He serves as an interviewer and advisor for the Duke University Office of Undergraduate Admissions.

 Johnson earned his J.D. from Yale Law School in 1985.
 That same year, His paper on the law of satellite reconnaissance was awarded the Gherini Prize for the best analytical paper in the discipline of International Law.
 While at Yale, Justice Johnson was a member of the law school's Discipline Policy Committee.

 Legal career

-After obtaining his law degree from Yale, Johnson worked as an associate with Manatt, Phelps & Phillips in Los Angeles from 1985 to 1989.
+After law school, Johnson worked as an associate with Manatt, Phelps & Phillips in Los Angeles from 1985 to 1989.
 He represented clients in diverse practice areas such as real estate, entertainment, corporate transactions, securities, banking, bankruptcy, and employment.

 In 1989, Johnson was appointed as an Assistant United States Attorney in the United States Attorney's Office for the Central District of California.
 In 1994, Justice Johnson was elevated by appointment to Deputy Chief in the Narcotics Section of that office.
 From 1997 to 1999, he served on the U.S. Attorney's Capital Litigation Review Committee, a seven-member committee that reviewed death penalty eligible cases and made recommendations on whether to seek death penalty authorization from the Attorney General in specific cases.

 During his ten years as a federal prosecutor, Justice Johnson received numerous awards and commendations for his work on behalf of the United States.
 Notable among them was the 1995 Attorney General's Award – the second highest award given by the United States Department of Justice.
 That award honored his wiretap investigation and prosecution of a nationwide crack cocaine and money-laundering network controlled by a notorious Los Angeles-based gang.
 Time Magazine covered the investigation in its February 27, 1995 issue.

 In his tenure at the U.S. Attorney's Office, Justice Johnson was recognized nationally as an expert on the use and defense of court-authorized wiretaps in the course of federal criminal investigations and prosecutions.
 His article, "Defending Wiretaps: 'Think in the Beginning What the End Will Bring,'" was published in the September 1997 United States Attorneys' Bulletin.
 From 1994 to 1997, he was a faculty member of the Office of Legal Education in the U.S. Department of Justice, teaching "Evidence for Experienced Criminal Litigators."